RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   * Add a new icon theme based on FontAwesome.
   * Add *Introduction* and *New Features* interactive tutorials.
   * Add new default layouts (Horizontal, Vertical, Matlab and Rstudio), and also the possibility to name custom layouts.
-  * Panes that are tabbed next to each other can now be rearranged by drag and drop.
+  * Panes that are tabbed next to each other can now be rearranged by drag and drop their tabs.
-  * Check for updates at startup and also if you go to the menu entry `Help > Check for updates`.
+  * Check for Spyder updates at startup, and also if you go to the menu entry `Help > Check for updates`.
   * Add the shortcut `Shift+Alt+R` to restart the application.
   * Add an option to warn when exiting the application, under `Preferences > General > Interface > Prompt when exiting`.
   * Add Portuguese translation.

 * Settings
   * Keyboard shortcuts can now be entered in an easier and more intuitive way.
   * The language used in the main interface can now be changed.
-The option to do it is present under `General > Interface > Language`.
+The option to do it is present in `General > Interface > Language`.

 * Editor
   * Add highlighting to all file types supported by Pygments (a syntax highlighting library)